SAP-samples/workzone-content-package-templates/docs/cdm/introduction.md

 ## Entity Types

-The CDM entity types which can be bundled into a content package and deployed to SAP Start (Beta) and SAP Launchpad Service New Site Experience (Beta) cover:
+The CDM entity types which can be bundled into a content package and deployed to SAP Start and SAP Buid Work Zone Standard New Site Experience cover:
   - Roles
   - Spaces
   - Workpages